lukso-network/docs/docs/guides/universal-receiver-delegate/create-custom-urd-1.md

             return "Caller is not a LSP0";
         }

-        // GET the notifier (e.g., the LSP7 Token) from the calldata address notifier = address(bytes20(msg.data[msg.data.length - 52:]));
+        // GET the address of the notifier from the calldata (e.g., the LSP7 Token) address notifier = address(bytes20(msg.data[msg.data.length - 52:]));

         // CHECK that notifier is a contract with a `balanceOf` method